-This is usually a more expensive option, but may be able to save you some money or help you out especially if you are stuck in a bad situation in the middle of the night and don't know who to call.
+Some insurance companies may allow you to add or request roadside assistance at the time of the emergency.
+That can be a costly option, but it may help you out, especially if you are stuck in a bad situation in the middle of the night and don't know whom else to call.

 Here are some of the most common emergency roadside assistance coverages to ask about:

-The emergency roadside service will come out and take care of that too.
-Also, if the keys are lost or locked in the car, the emergency roadside assistance company will send out a locksmith to get into the vehicle or will have new keys made.
+- Drained battery, lock-out, or lost keys: You left the lights on.
+Now the battery is drained, and the car won't start.
+The emergency assistance will come out and take care of that too.
+Also, if the keys are lost or locked in the car, the company will send out a locksmith to get into the vehicle or will have new keys made.

-After the repair, the customer just signs a form and they are back on the road.
-So, if one does not want to have to pay any fees out of pocket for the roadside assistance, they will want to make sure they choose a company that does not charge any fees or deductibles at the time of service.
+After the repair, the customer just signs a form and is back on the road.
+So, if you don't want to have to pay any fees out of pocket for roadside assistance, be sure you choose a company that does not charge any fees or deductibles at the time of service.

 Basic roadside assistance plans cost around $40 to $60 per year and cover basic services such as flat repair and towing.
 Some vehicle manufacturers offer more extensive plans that can cost much more.